Millennium Walkway in New Mills

 The Millennium Walkway itself is quite spectacular.
 It is a 160m long walkway that links New Mills, the Torrs and the Riverside Park.
 Before it was built the Riverside Park was inaccessible.
 The Millennium Walkway is suspended from the side of the gorge, above the point where the river flows over a large weir.
 It's an innovative and futuristic structure, described as a steel spiders web.

 As the bridge curves around the bend, you can look out over the river.
 As we had had quite a bit of rain before our visit, the river was full and had that amazing roaring noise of water crashing as it went down the weir.
-On the other side of the river is an old mill.
+On the other side of the river is an old mill where there is a lovely cafe and bar called the Torr Vale Tap.

 Playground:

 We didn't find it on this visit, but there is a fantastic park 10 minutes walk from the car park called High Lea Park with lots of very unique & fun play equipment.
-It also has the most stunning flower garden.
+It also has the most stunning flower garden in the summer

 I would highly recommend a visit.
 It has stunning views and great for those who enjoy a nice walk.
 Definitely wear decent footwear though as the paths through the woodland was rather muddy.